javaBin/incogito/README.txt

     $ cat ems-20090828-000000.tar.gz | (cd incogito-ems-server/target && tar zxfv - && mv database ems-home)

+    or this if you're using a later backup:

+    $ cat ems-20100627-000000-stripped.tar.gz | (cd incogito-ems-server/target/ems-home && tar zxfv -)

     We have a special Maven module that embeds a complete EMS server which you can run like this: